celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 At this point your proxy should be peering with other nodes as they come online.
 Your Validator will not automatically peer with the proxy until block production starts after the genesis timestamp, so it will not have any peers at this moment.
 You should see a `Mining too far in the future` log message from the Validator, which indicates it is waiting for the genesis timestamp to pass.
 On April 22nd at 16:00 UTC, the Validator consensus engine will start, and after a few minutes to establish the Validator overlay network, block production will begin.

-## After Block Production Begins

-In the days following block production, core contracts and  `ReleaseGold` contracts will be deployed, and the community will vote on a series of governance proposals to establish full network functionality, at which point RC1 will be declared Mainnet.

-If you were a Celo Stake Off winner, you should have received an award for cGLD. `ReleaseGold` contracts will have been deployed at this point, with each beneficiary address you provided in the RC1 Gist corresponding to a single `ReleaseGold` contract.
+## Registering as a Validator

+In order to operate as a Validator, you must register on-chain and be elected.
+Elections will run on each epoch boundary, approximatly every 24 hours, after elections have been unfrozen by on-chain governance.
+Eligible validator groups will be considered in an Election mechanism that will select Validator based on the [D'Hondt method](https://en.wikipedia.org/wiki/D%27Hondt_method).

+In the following steps, this guide will assume your Celo Gold is held in a `ReleaseGold` contract, if this is not the case, the commands will need to be adjusted.
 At a high level, `ReleaseGold` holds a balance for scheduled release, while allowing the held balance to be used for certain actions such as validating and voting, depending on the configuration of the contract.
 [Read more about `ReleaseGold`.](../celo-codebase/protocol/release-gold.md)

-### Core Contract Deployment

-Much of the functionality of the Celo protocol is implemented in smart contracts.
-At the start of block production, core features such as Validator elections, will not be operational.
-In order to bring the network into its fully operational state, a deployer encoded in the genesis block will create the core contracts and finally transfer ownership of the contracts to the Governance contract.
-In the RC1 network, cLabs will play the role of deployer.

-Contract deployment will begin shortly after block production, and may take several hours to complete.
-On the RC1 network, the deployer address is `0xE23a4c6615669526Ab58E9c37088bee4eD2b2dEE` and one way to track progress of the deployment is to watch the transactions submitted by that address on [Blockscout](https://explorer.celo.org/).

-### Actions Required After Core Contract Deployment

-Once core contracts have been deployed, you will be able to register your Validator and stand for election.
-Elections will run on each epoch boundary (e.g. every 24 hours in RC1) after a minimum number of validators are registered and have votes and after elections have been unfrozen by on-chain governance.

 **Once elections are running, the genesis validators will be replaced by the elected validators, so it is important to register and vote even if you are in the genesis set.**